-- This Security Target is strictly compliant to the Security IC Platform Protection Profile [5] with additional packages: - Package "Authentication of the Security IC" - Package 1: Loader dedicated for usage in secured environment only - Package 2 Lite (package 2 without confidentiality requirement as defined in [22]): Loader dedicated for usage by authorized users only - The Security IC Platform Protection Profile is registered and certified by the Bundesamt für Sicherheit in der Informationstechnik (BSI) under the reference BSI-CC-PP-0084, Version 1.0, dated 01.2014. - 52 This ST does not claim conformance to any other PP.
+This Security Target is strictly compliant to the Security IC Platform Protection Profile [5] with additional packages:

+- Package "Authentication of the Security IC" - Package 1: Loader dedicated for usage in secured environment only - Package 2: Loader dedicated for usage by authorized users only

+The Security IC Platform Protection Profile is registered and certified by the Bundesamt für Sicherheit in der Informationstechnik (BSI) under the reference BSI-CC-PP-0084, Version 1.0, dated 01.2014.

+This ST does not claim conformance to any other PP.

-2.3 Package Claim
+2.2 Package Claim

-53 The assurance level for this Security Target is EAL5 augmented with AVA_VAN.5 and ALC_DVS.2.
+39 The assurance level for this Security Target is EAL6 augmented with ASE_TSS.2.

-2.4 Conformance Claim Rationale
+2.3 Conformance Claim Rationale

-- 54 This security target claims strict conformance only to one PP, the Security IC Platform Protection Profile [5]. - The Evaluation Assurance Level (EAL) of the PP [5] is EAL 4 augmented with the assurance components ALC_DVS.2 and AVA_VAN.5.
-The Assurance Requirements of the TOE obtain the Evaluation Assurance Level 5 augmented with the assurance components ALC_DVS.2 and AVA_VAN.5 for the TOE.
+- 40 This security target claims strict conformance only to one PP, the Security IC Platform Protection Profile [5]. - The Evaluation Assurance Level (EAL) of the PP [5] is EAL 4 augmented with the assurance components ALC_DVS.2 and AVA_VAN.5.
+The Assurance Requirements of the TOE obtain the Evaluation Assurance Level 6 augmented with the assurance component ASE_TSS.2 for the TOE. - The Target of Evaluation (TOE) is a complete solution implementing a security integrated circuit (security IC) as defined in the PP [5] section 1.3.1, so the TOE is consistent with the TOE type in the PP [5].

-- The Target of Evaluation (TOE) is a complete solution implementing a security integrated circuit (security IC) as defined in the PP [5] section 1.3.1, so the TOE is consistent with the TOE type in the PP [5]. - 57 The security problem definition of this security target is consistent with the statement of the security problem definition in the PP [5], as the security target claimed strict conformance to the PP [5].
-Additional threats, organizational security policies and assumptions are introduced in chapter 3 of this ST, a rationale is given in chapter 4.4. - The security objectives of this security target are consistent with the statement of the security objectives in the PP [5], as the security target claimed strict conformance to the PP [5].
+- The security problem definition of this security target is consistent with the statement of the security problem definition in the PP [5], as the security target claimed strict conformance to the PP [5].
+Additional threats, organisational security policies and assumptions are introduced in chapter 3 of this ST, a rationale is given in chapter 4.4. - The security objectives of this security target are consistent with the statement of the security objectives in the PP [5], as the security target claimed strict conformance to the PP [5].
 Additional security objectives are added in chapter 4.1 of this ST, a rationale is given in chapter 4.4. - The security requirements of this security target are consistent with the statement of the security requirements in the PP [5], as the security target claimed strict conformance to the PP [5].
 Additional security requirements are added in chapter 6.1 of this ST, a rationale is given in chapter 6.3.
-All assignments and selections of the security functional requirements are done in the PP [5] and in this security target section 6.
+All assignments and selections of the security functional requirements are done in the PP [5] and in this security target section 6.1.